Terabit-Ethernet/NetChannel/README.md

    sudo -s
-   cp /boot/config-`uname -r` ./.config make olddefconfig
+   cp /boot/config-`uname -r` ./.config make olddefconfig scripts/config --set-str SYSTEM_TRUSTED_KEYS ""
    ```

 4. Compile and install:

    ```
-   make -j24 bzImage
+   make -j32 bzImage
-   make -j24 modules
+   make -j32 modules
    make modules_install
    make install
    ```
-   The number 24 means the number of threads created for compilation.
+   The number 32 means the number of threads created for compilation.
 Set it to be the total number of cores of your system to reduce the compilation time.
 Type `lscpu | grep 'CPU(s)'` to see the total number of cores:

    ```
-   CPU(s):                24
+   CPU(s):                32
    On-line CPU(s) list:   0-23
    ```